Laser Tattoo Removal: Your Dermatologist Has Options

 What is the Removal Process?

-Laser tattoo removal may not be for everyone, but if you are a good candidate and live in Bloomington, Illinois or the surrounding areas, fill out this form to schedule an appointment with a dermatologist at the Dermatology & Mohs Surgery Institute.
+Laser tattoo removal may not be for everyone, but if you are a good candidate and live in Bloomington, Illinois or the surrounding areas, schedule an appointment with a dermatologist at the Dermatology & Mohs Surgery Institute.